ewadkins/ObjectTracker/README.md

 # ObjectTracker
-An object recognition tool using OpenCV.
+An object recognition and tracker tool using OpenCV.